Dietetics M.S.

 Overview

-The Master of Science in Dietetics Program (M.S.D.), housed in the Department of Nutrition and Food Sciences under the College of Agriculture and Life Sciences at the University of Vermont, is a 30-hour graduate credit coordinated degree program that includes fully online didactic coursework, a graduate capstone project, an approximately 32 hour mandatory campus-based orientation to the M.S.D.
-Program, and supervised practice experience culminating in student eligibility to write the exam for Registered Dietitian Nutritionist.
+The Master of Science in Dietetics Program (M.S.D.), housed in the Department of Nutrition and Food Sciences under the College of Agriculture and Life Sciences at the University of Vermont, is a 30-hour graduate credit coordinated degree program that includes fully online didactic coursework, a graduate capstone project, an approximately 32 hour mandatory campus-based embedded competency training session at the start of semester 2, and supervised practice experience culminating in student eligibility to write the exam for Registered Dietitian Nutritionist.

-The mission is to educate and prepare graduate students who will successfully function as entry-level dietitian nutritionists with specialized knowledge of and the ability to apply the principles of population health across all community health and nutrition practice settings.
+The mission is to educate and prepare graduate students who will successfully function as entry-level dietitian nutritionists with specialized knowledge of and the ability to apply the principles of and the ability to apply the principles of leadership, weight-neutral approaches to health, nutrition science, and evidence-based care across community health and nutrition practice settings.
 Students will also develop competence in research methodology.
 Students will take graduate level courses throughout the University of Vermont as well as advanced nutrition courses offered in the Department of Nutrition and Food Sciences.
 For more information about the program, please visit the M.S.D. website.

 For the core M.S.D. courses (NFS 6100NFS 6110, NFS 6120, NFS 6130), there is a weekly mandatory online synchronous class meeting.
 During the supervised practice experience semesters, NFS 6110 and NFS 6120 class meetings are held every Monday.